 Next, specify the Schemas & Tables we need to scan.
 They’ll be used for autocompletion.
 Just select the ones you need in your project.

 Don’t forget to specify the Default SQL Dialect on the Console tab.
 In our case it’s MySQL.
 The Default SQL Dialect should be selected in order to take advantage of smart SQL code completion in the SQL editor or inside your code.

-Just press OK.
+Just click OK.
 We’ve got our MySQL Database structure on the right: tables, columns (fields), indexes, etc. You can easily manage your database from the database tool window.

 For example, let’s rename email field to email_new.

-And with only one button, we apply a refactoring to a whole project (just check what occurrences should be affected).
+And with a single button we apply a refactoring to the whole project (just make sure to check what occurrences should be affected).

 By the way, invoking ‘edit table dialog’ with F4 hotkey or double-click on the table will show you all the table data so that you can easily add/edit/remove values, order columns, export data to file, etc.